 - Mountain Fork (Beaver's Bend State Park) - Stockings occur year-round

-Biologists are continuing to collect water profile data at both of the state’s year-round trout fisheries, Lower Mountain Fork and the Lower Illinois River.
-Stream temperatures and low dissolved oxygen often threaten continued stockings, especially during summer months.
+Biologists are continuing to collect water profile data at both of the state’s year-round trout fisheries, Lower Mountain Fork, and the Lower Illinois River.
+Stream temperatures and low dissolved oxygen often threaten continued stockings, especially during the summer months.
 The Wildlife Department will requests water releases as necessary to maintain the trout fisheries, but lack of available water and high summer temperatures could curtail trout stockings anytime during the remainder of the summer.

 - Lower Illinois River - Stockings occur year-round.

 - Robbers Cave - Stockings occur from November 1 through March 15.